sebasvelasco353/dotFiles/README.md

 brew bundle dump --force --describe
 ```

-## TODO:
-### MAC:
-- Finish the manual installation text
-- Add global npm package.json file (where is it!?!?!)
-- Add platformio plugin to VS Code or find a way to code, run, autocomplete and linter arduino in nvim
-- Configure PopOS and backup dotfiles here

-### PopOS
-- Finish new NVIM configuration
-- install and configure Polybar
-- finish configuration of Alacritty (terminal emulator)

 ## Install using script
 1. cd into the repo folder and run install script
 ```